progys/server-pinger/README.md

 How to use it?
 ----------------
-Usage is very simple - open the page and insert servers with their URL (HTTP and HTTPS supported).
-Entered servers are stored in browser local storage.
+Open the page and insert server URL and name.
+Servers are stored in browser local storage and their health status is reported periodically according to the checking interval (default 5 seconds).
+Checking interval can be changed.

 How it works?
 -----------------